Aloo Beans Recipe - Potato & Green Beans Sabji

 This post may contain affiliate links.
 Read our disclosure policy

-Aloo Beans Sabji
+Green Beans Sabji Recipe

 Green Beans & Potato Sabji.
 Sigh.
 This is one of those dishes where I’ve had a love-hate relationship with growing up!
 You know what I mean, when the menu item is laid out but you really wish you weren’t eating it?
 Let me know in the comments if that’s relatable!
 Also, let me know what you think of all the love-hate dishes I’ve had when growing up!
 What’s the number?
 I’ve lost count!
 Kids are crazy, huh!